codebyyassine/Cooking-flask/README.md

     - Must contain at least one number
   - Profile Image:
     - Optional
-    - Must be a valid URL starting with http:// or https://
+    - Must be an image file (PNG, JPG, JPEG, GIF)
+    - Maximum file size: 5MB
+    - Will be optimized and resized if necessary
 - **Response**:
   ```json
   {